-Everyone who has had an encounter with a Delhiites in their life would recognize their distinct personality and behavioural traits – larger-than-life swagger, cursing/swearing in Hindi, irrefutable bragging and nonchalance to social norms.
+Everyone who has had an encounter with a Delhiites in their life would recognize their distinct personality and behavioral traits – the larger-than-life swagger, cursing/swearing-in Hindi, irrefutable bragging and nonchalance to social norms.
 To those who don’t, here’s our ready reckoner on how to identify a ‘pucca Dilliwala’ and deal with their response to different situations.

 “Dilli Se Hu B**C**”